Huayangcai/R_TIDE-V1.0-Matlab-Toolbox/README.md

 How to cite:

 - Huayang Cai, Bo Li, Erwan Garel, Tongtiegang Zhao, Feng Liu, and Suying Ou (2022), A data-driven model to quantify the impact of river discharge on tide-river dynamics in the Yangtze River estuary, Journal of Hydrology, submitted

+In this newly proposed version, we:

+1) proposed a new definition of critical river discharge Qc defined as the value that leads to an apparent shift of tidal phases by approximately 100~180° with the increase of river discharge.

+2) added an error estimation model.

 How to use R_TIDE